 A home loan involves 3 steps: application and approval, sanction, and disbursement.

-Once you apply for a home loan, your application is reviewed and approved.
-Then the property and document verification is conducted.
+Once you apply for a housing loan, your application is reviewed and approved.
+Then the property and document verification are conducted.
 If everything goes well, the loan is sanctioned.
 Finally, the loan amount is disbursed per the terms of the loan.

 How much can be sanctioned?

 The home loan sanction limit will be set based on many factors, such as your age, income, professional qualifications, job stability, and repayment capability.
 Any outstanding payments, your credit score, and your repayment history will also affect the sanctioned loan amount.
 Keep in mind that the home loan sanction amount may sometimes be lower than what you have requested.
 Once the sanction process is done, you will receive a confirmation letter.